MicrosoftDocs/Viva/Viva/goals/azure-devops-integration.md

   > [!NOTE]
   > The option to connect to a data source will appear only for Key Results and not for Objectives if the **Objectives are always aspirational, key results are always measurable** OKR Model is being used.

 - If you've already created a connection, or if your administrator has shared a connection with you, that connection will be selected automatically.
-Ally.io will prompt you to create a new connection only if there are no connections created or shared.
+Viva Goals will prompt you to create a new connection only if there are no connections created or shared.
 - Choose the method using which you want to measure the progress — percent complete or KPI (success metric).
 If you are choosing KPI, provide a metric, starting value, and target value.
 - Select a connection, and choose the **Query**.
 As soon as you choose a query, the **count of matching work items** will be displayed.
 - The progress will be calculated based on the count of tickets completed under the chosen query (if you've chosen KPI metric to track progress), or will be calculated based on the percentage of tickets closed (if you've chosen percent complete to track progress).